lawalletio/halving-massacre/docs/rest/add_power.md

     "routes": []
 }
 ```

-The sucess response will be a valid lud06 response with the invoice in the `pr`
+The success response will be a valid lud06 response with the invoice in the `pr` key
-key

 ### Error
 ```json